Mayank-tech-code/py3_get_started/README.md

 ```

 # Dictionary
-Demonstrates the dictionary collection (e.g. think about a shopping mall that gives a token and keeps your bag)
+Demonstrates the dictionary collection (e.g. think about a shopping mall that gives a token and keeps your bag).
+Also demonstrates how to use object as a key.
 ```
 dictionary.py
+dictionary_object_as_key.py
 ```

 # Function